ksferguson/chasing/README.md

 Note: This project started from a copy of https://github.com/salesforce/awd-lstm-lm, pulled with Tag: PyTorch==0.1.12

-For convenience, the model folder contains a symbolic link to the actual data folder.
+To better match the original code base, the model folder contains a symbolic link to the actual data folder.
 This can be created by:

 ```bash
 cd src/Model
 ln -s ../../data data
 ```

 ## Train Model
 ### Initial training